MadhushreePrabhakar/Analytics/README.md

 •	Proportion of different attack vectors used in 2018 to carry out a cyber-attack (Source: Hackmageddon)

-•	2017 vs 2018 cyber crime statistics
+•	2010-2018 cyber crime trends

-•	Top 20 countries in the world that encountered cyber attacks during 2018
+•	Top 20 countries in the world that frequently encounter cyber attacks

 •	Top 10 companies that have undergone huge revenue losses because of cyber attacks between 2010 - 2019